 Optionality in Organizational Structures

 It’s not a surprise that such changes would have implications for organizational structures.
 They have been built in the past to basically do the same thing slightly more efficiently every day.
 The automotive industry is a good example.
-Motors and production lines have been changing but the car as a whole didn’t.
-Now, in a complex, uncertain, constantly changing environment, HR needs to make sure that the entire organization becomes more fluid.
-You could three things:
+Motors and production lines have been changing but the car didn’t.
+In a complex, uncertain, constantly changing environment, HR needs to ensure that the entire organization becomes more fluid.
+You could do three things:

 Encourage organizational fluidity by cultivating a flexible structure that facilitates swift adaptation, fosters cross-functional collaboration, and enables efficient resource allocation.
 A well-designed job architecture feeding into digitally-enabled skills-based talent practices such as an internal talent marketplace can give you an edge.
 Culture also plays a critical role.

-Harness the synergies of both humans and technology through a human-technology partnership.
-As employees are tasked to not only execute but also to innovate, technologies can take over routine tasks or support creative tasks for people to focus on improvements in their personal areas of responsibility.
-Again, culture plays a critical role to achieve this.
+Harness the synergies of humans and technology through a human-technology partnership.
+As employees are tasked with executing and innovating, technologies can take over routine tasks or support creative tasks so that people can focus on improving their personal areas of responsibility.
+Again, culture plays a critical role in achieving this.

-If the secret to future business success is the development and exploration of options, then HR must revisit its assumptions about how to support the strategy with an organizational structure.
+If the secret to future business success is the development and exploration of options, HR must revisit its assumptions about supporting the strategy with an organizational structure.
 Does information still flow according to traditional hierarchies?
 Are vertical career paths the most motivating option for people?
 Should learning be limited to the current job family?
-Which is the best tool to create agility, rather job design, job architecture, or maybe organizational design?
+Which is the best tool to create agility, job design, job architecture, or maybe organizational design?

-In any case, what uncertainty and complexity mean for business strategy, is also valid for people management.
-We should closely be monitoring non-HR leaders and keep learning from them.
+In any case, what uncertainty and complexity mean for business strategy is also valid for people management.
+We should closely monitor non-HR leaders and keep learning from them.